Homemade Spaghetti Sauce

 - Pour tomato juice into a large stainless steel pot with a heavy bottom

-- Cook on low heat until sauce is thickened
+- Cook on low heat until the sauce is thickened

 - Add 1/2 tsp citric acid or 2 Tbs lemon juice to each quart of sauce

 - Process in quart jars in a boiling water bath for 40 minutes

 For Spaghetti Sauce

-Follow above directions, except add the following ingredients to strained juice in pot:
+Follow the above directions, except add the following ingredients to strained juice in the pot:

 - 5 or 6 green peppers, seeded and chopped

 - 5 or 6 cloves garlic, crushed or minced